Ever Present at the NGA (Free)

 Following a national and international tour, Ever Present: First Peoples Art of Australia returns to Kamberri/Canberra for its final showing at the National Gallery.

 Welcome to our popular What’s On Canberra page!
-Filter by Category or by Month or Search using the Search box.
+Browse events by Category, Month, or use the Search box.
+Events are listed by start date.
 For a better desktop view - head here.

 Following a national and international tour, Ever Present: First Peoples Art of Australia returns to Kamberri/Canberra for its final showing at the National Gallery.